stalayhan/CHWS/README.md

 These files are my Computer Programming with C ( CSE 102 ) assignments.

-<strong>Note: Certainly, these homeworks include a lot bugs.
+<strong>Note: These homeworks maybe include a little bugs.

-Talayhan</strong>
+talayhan.net</strong>